-The goal of this note is to present examples showing that Problems 1.1 and 1.2 have negative answers in general.
+Main results.
+The goal of this note is to present examples showing that Problems 1.1, 1.2 and 1.3 have negative answers.
 The first example showing that Problem 1.1 has a negative answer was constructed by Hamann and Möller.
 It was then observed by Abrishami, Esperet and Giocanti, and independently by Norin and Przytycki, that a variant of this example could also be used to provide a negative answer to Problem 1.2.
 Norin and Przytycki furthermore showed that the examples can be chosen to be Cayley graphs (and thus vertex-transitive), rather than merely quasi-transitive.
-The examples are based on the existence of finitely generated infinite simple groups, whose known constructions are highly non-trivial.
+The examples are presented in Section 3.
+They are based on the existence of finitely generated infinite simple groups, whose known constructions are highly non-trivial.
 As the resulting graphs are 1-ended, a natural question is whether similar negative examples can be obtained for graphs with 2 or infinitely many ends.
-We indeed present a simple alternative construction of a negative answer to Problems 1.1 and 1.2 which has treewidth 2 (and is in particular planar and $\infty$ -ended) and is perfect.
+We indeed present a simple alternative construction of a negative answer to Problems 1.1 and 1.2 which has treewidth 2 (and is in particular planar and ∞ -ended) and is perfect.
+This gives in particular a negative answer to Problem 1.3 as well, in a very strong sense (the answer remains negative for any number of colors).
 We also construct a graph G which has a periodic proper coloring with $\chi(G) + 1$ colors, but admits no periodic proper coloring with $\chi(G)$ colors.